Armaniac/pyexternalboxespmw2/src-bo/README.txt

-External BoxESP v1.0 for Call of Duty BlackOps - by sph4ck
+ExternalHack v1.5 for Call of Duty BlackOps - by sph4ck

-*** If you like it, feel free to donate***: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7AD4BSF3H4KKS

-As always ***FULL SOURCE CODE AVAILABLE***

-This is a quick & dirty adaptation of ExternatBoxesp 5.2 initially for COD6 MW2.
-For now only basic features are ported, the others shall follow shortly.
+Happy new year to all of you.

 Before asking any questions, read these:
 *** THIS HACK IS MAY BE EVENTUALLY DETECTED: use at your own risk